yodrew/yodrew.github.io/_pages/store/index.md

 ### retreat

 - [confer](./confer): benefit the most from retreating by understanding the hygienic approach.
 Have me check your [questionnaire](/prepare#questionnaire) and discuss it with you by phone.
 It is the first step to retreating with me.
 Improve the experience and results of retreating on your own, as well.
 - [enroll](./enroll) for a retreat with me, either here or at your place.
-Start benefiting from the invincible power of your self-healing organism by providing it the best possible conditions to rest and heal.
+Unleash the invincible power of your self-healing organism by providing it the best possible conditions to rest and heal.

 ### write